realityexpander/How_to_program_from_ground_up/README.md

                                     //     `app` is a "var" because it's expected to change state.
                                     // Every other variable is a "val" and is immutable.

-        // Setup the app in the same way, but in the Functional Style.
         // The above code could be arranged in the functional style, where the state of the program is created in
         // a single line!
+        //
+        // Now, setup the app with the same content, but in the "Functional" Style:
-        // This style is also known as "declarative" style, as opposed to the familiar "imperative" style.
+        // - This style is also known as "declarative" style, as opposed to the familiar "imperative" style.
-        // Using declaritive style, the code is more about "what" is being done, rather than "how" it's being done.
+        // - Using declaritive style, the code is more about "what" is being done, rather than "how" it's being done.
-        // You only see the high-level view, and the implementation details are hidden deeper in the code.
+        // - You only see the high-level view, as the implementation details are hidden deeper in the code.
+        // - Functions are called from the inside out, and the state of the program is created in a single line.

-        // The code executes from the innermost function to the outermost function. app = Application( // <-- Step 5 Creates a new Application object with the book object.
+        // The code executes from the innermost function to the outermost function (step 1 to step 5.) app = Application( // <-- Step 5 Creates a new Application object with the book object.
            Book( // <-- Step 4 Creates a new Book object with the title = "MyBook.txt",